cidertool/cider/README.md

 This project's primary goal is to simplify the process to release on the App Store, and enable the entire build + test + release process to be executable in the command line.
 Until the package's version stabilizes with v1, there isn't a strong roadmap beyond those stated goals.
 However, contributions are always welcome.
 If you want to get involved or you just want to offer feedback, please see [`CONTRIBUTING.md`](./.github/CONTRIBUTING.md) for details.

+## Credits

+Special thanks to:

+- [GoReleaser](https://goreleaser.com/) for inspiring the architecture and open sourcing several components used in applereleaser

 ## License

 This library is licensed under the [MIT License](./LICENSE)